Falls Road, Belfast: Schools

-Brendan Hamill, another writer, who attended the school in the 1960s recalled later: While on teaching practice, Seamus Heaney came to St Thomas’ about October that year (1962).
+Brendan Hamill, another writer, who attended the school in the 1960s recalled later: While on teaching practice, Seamus Heaney came to St Thomas' about October that year (1962).
 I remember him, his voice grave and resonant, his big, brown shoes, reading from Carrickfergus by Louis MacNeice.
 He was an enormously decent man with extraordinary antennae.
 Joe Graham, the writer and historian, was also a student at the school when McLaverty was the headteacher.
 For several years, after the school closed, this building was used by Belfast Metropolitan College for further education courses.
 After the new Springvale campus of the college was opened the building was demolished.
-Coláiste Feirste is an Irish language school situated in the Beechmount district.

-St. Paul's Primary School is also located in the Beechmount area.
-There are two Irish language primary schools.
-These are Gaelscoil na bhFal and Bunscoil an tSléibhe Dhuibh.
+Coláiste Feirste is an Irish language secondary school which is situated near Beechmount, in the former home of the Riddel family.
+Mo Chara from the Belfast-based hip hop trio Kneecap attended this school.

 At the higher education level, there is St Mary's University College which is part of Queen's University Belfast.
 This was established in 1909 as St Mary's Training College to train women as teachers.
 It amalgamated with St Joseph's Training College (for male trainee teachers) in 1985.
 Besides teacher training it now offers a range of degree courses.
 The college has a substantial programme of community engagement playing host to many local events including many organised by Féile an Phobail.